 If your device is SIM-locked, you might want to unlock your device if possible before flashing Linux on it, as in some cases the necessary software to handle modem unlock codes might not be implemented in Linux.

 You should also check if the bootloader for your device is unlocked, and if it isn't, how the bootloader unlock procedure works, preferably from an official source (and don't buy shady "unlock" codes unless you really have no other choice).
-If it is permanently locked by a carrier or manufacturer, or can't be unlocked for whatever reason, you will not be able to run Linux or any other unsigned custom ROM on it.
+If it is permanently locked by a carrier or manufacturer, or can't be unlocked for whatever reason, you will not be able to run Linux or any other unsigned custom ROM on it, with the exception of chroot subsystems.

 What are the Linux distributions for smartphones, and how should I choose one?